 - This rule applies to all filings before the USPTO, including applications, Office Action responses, “proof of commercial use” filings, Priority Actions, Examiner’s Amendments, renewals, assignments, Petitions to the Director, and even simple address changes

-- Applicants flagged under this rule will be issued an Office Action requiring the appointment of U.S. counsel within six months of the issuance of the Office Action
+- Applicants flagged under this rule will be issued an Office Action requiring the appointment of U.S. counsel within three months of the issuance of the Office Action

 Here are the exceptions to the new rule: